 In business, it’s different.
 “I feel,” “I think,” and “I believe” weaken your position.
 They take away your credibility as an expert.
 Think about how these examples come off as sounding lame, or wishy-washy:

 Take away the weak language (“I feel that,” “I think,”and “probably”) and then you will have statements of fact.
 Remember, experts know the facts.

+In your own writing or when giving a speech, make your own opinions more convincing by using facts to support them.
 As communicators, we want to gain the confidence of others.
 Communicating accurately builds credibility.

 Subscribe to the IC weekly newsletter for tips and advice on your communication skills!